WordPress 4.9 Update Changes

 Version 4.9 of WordPress, named “Tipton” in honor of jazz musician and bandleader Billy Tipton, is available for download or update in your WordPress dashboard.
 New features in 4.9 will smooth your design workflow and keep you safe from coding errors.

 Featuring design drafts, scheduling, and locking, along with preview links, the Customizer workflow improves collaboration for content creators.
 What’s more, code syntax highlighting and error checking will make for a clean and smooth site-building experience.
 Finally, if all that wasn’t pretty great.
 We’ve got an awesome new Gallery widget and improvements to theme browsing and switching.

-To see all the changes of WordPress 4.9 please have a look at this article on WordPress.org
+To see all the changes in WordPress 4.9 please have a look at this article on WordPress.org

-All the Visualmodo WordPress theme are fully compatible and optimized for WordPress 4.9
+All the Visualmodo WordPress themes are fully compatible and optimized for WordPress 4.9